Keychrom/Axiom/docs/admin/installation-nginx.rst

 .. _SCRIPT_NAME:
    https://werkzeug.palletsprojects.com/en/1.0.x/wsgi/#werkzeug.wsgi.get_script_name

-This section explains how to set up a SearXNG instance using the HTTP server nginx_.
+This section explains how to set up a AXIOM instance using the HTTP server nginx_.
 If you have used the :ref:`installation scripts` and do not have any special preferences you can install the :ref:`SearXNG site <nginx searxng site>` using :ref:`searxng.sh <searxng.sh overview>`: